1. Role of the Board

 Where the Chair is not an independent director, a lead independent director will be appointed.
 The lead independent director will take over the role of the Chair when the Chair is unable to act in that capacity as a result of their lack of independence.

-The Managing Director is responsible for running the affairs of the Company under delegated authority from the Board and to implement the policies and strategy set by the Board.
-In carrying out their responsibilities the Managing Director must report to the Board in a timely manner on those matters included in the Company’s risk profile, all relevant operational matters and any other matter that is likely to have to fall within the Materiality Threshold.
+The Chief Executive Officer is responsible for running the affairs of the Company under delegated authority from the Board and to implement the policies and strategy set by the Board.
+In carrying out their responsibilities the Chief Executive Officer must report to the Board in a timely manner on those matters included in the Company’s risk profile, all relevant operational matters and any other matter that is likely to have to fall within the Materiality Threshold.
 All reports to the Board must present a true and fair view of the Company’s financial condition and operational results.

-The Managing Director is also responsible for appointing and, where appropriate, removing senior executives, including the chief financial officer and the company secretary, with the approval of the Board.
-The Managing Director is responsible for evaluating the performance of senior executives.
+The Chief Executive Officer is also responsible for appointing and, where appropriate, removing senior executives, including the chief financial officer and the company secretary, with the approval of the Board.
+The Chief Executive Officer is responsible for evaluating the performance of senior executives.

 9. Responsibilities of Non-Executive and/or Independent Directors